Shaihuludus/stlprintbrowser/README.md

 Simple app for collecting and browsing miniature files for 3D printing

-python run.py to run application
+python _run.py_ to run application

-python import_stl_model \<directory> to import data from folder to database (this script treats one folder as one model)
+python _import_stl_model.py_ [parameters] [directory] to import data from folder to database (this script treats one folder as one model)

+Parameters:

+- --m directories in directory are treated as models and all of them are imported